qiime2/paper2/sphinx_docs/index.rst

    unzip 81253.zip
    mv mapping_files/81253_mapping_file.txt metadata.tsv

-In this new directory, you should now have a new subfolder called "demux-se-reads" containing 478 gzipped FASTQ sequencing files and the corresponding ``metadata.tsv`` file.
-You can now delete the original ecam-data folder to save space.
+The bad CRC warnings here are fine to ignore.
+These are related to downloading large files from Qiita and do not interfere with downstream work.
+You can also delete the original zip file ``81253.zip`` now to save space.

 Explore sample metadata files
 -----------------------------